-Our General English programme is designed to prepare students to embark upon their Technical English language studies and major programmes.
-Our courses are sequenced from Starter to Upper Intermediate, with each being benchmarked against the Common European Framework of Reference for Languages (CEFR).
-Each semester of 22 weeks allows the student to study two levels with 220 hours of teaching per level.
+Our General English program is designed to prepare students to embark upon their Technical English language studies and major programs.
+Our general English courses are comprised of 5 levels, sequenced from Starter to Upper Intermediate, with each being benchmarked against the Common European Framework of Reference for Languages (CEFR).
+Each semester of 22 weeks allows the student to study two levels with 220 hours per level.

 Each student entering the College will undertake written tests, which inform us of the appropriate level in which they should be placed for their English studies.